orbartal/springboot-files-storage/README.md

 ### Description

-​A demo service to manage files.
+A demo service to manage files.
 It contain 2 main API:
 1. Upload a file to the service and get uid in response.
 2. Download file using a uid that belong to the file.